-- relatively lower salaries and productivity levels in the economy - higher concentrations of certain lower paid sectors in parts of Dorset such as some services and tourism and the rural economy - constraints on housing land supply such as international habitats - Landscape designations and Green Belt, some 'stalled' and difficult-to-deliver housing sites with viability or infrastructure constraints, or over past years in housebuilding rates and commensurate supply of affordable housing due to wider economic impacts.
+- · relatively lower salaries and productivity levels in the economy - higher concentrations of certain lower paid sectors in parts of Dorset such as some services and tourism and the rural economy - constraints on housing land supply such as international habitats

 Why does it matter?
 If young workers cannot afford to live in the area, they are likely to seek employment in other areas where they can.
 This could lead to a loss of skills and labour.
 In addition, if employers cannot recruit the skilled people they need, they too may relocate.

-Partners with a significant role to play: Partners: Local planning authorities; Dorset Local Enterprise Partnership; education and skills development agencies such as local education authorities, universities, FE colleges and employers.
+Also the lack of affordable housing acutely contributes to a shortage of key social care workers.
+Additionally, we need to address the housing needs of the anticipated 258 Adult Social Care clients who will need rehousing over the next 4 years, including around 160 in the next year, due to discharge from hospital, moving on from home, or current inappropriate accommodation.
+These are mainly clients with Learning Disabilities or Mental Health problems, many of whom have complex needs, and for whom the limited supply of general needs housing available through the Housing Register is usually inappropriate.
+See below - What are we doing about it? - for further information.
+Partners with a significant role to play: Partners: Local planning authorities; Housing providers; Developers; Dorset Local Enterprise Partnership; education and skills development agencies such as local education authorities, universities, FE colleges and employers.

-development agencies such as local education authorities, univ versities, FE coll eges and en nployers.
-Performance ce Measure(s) - Trend Li nes Number of new homes to be delivered on DCC land disposals Latest Q1 - 2 17-18 - 20 Q1-2 16-17 Q3-4 16-17 Q1-2 17- 18 Landbank of permitted reserves of sand and gravel maintained in Bournemouth, Dorset and Poole (million tonnes) Target 9.00 Latest 2016 - 8.2 2012 2013 2014 2015 2016 2017 Responses made on behalf of DCC to consultations on Local Plans and Neighbourhood Plans Latest Q2 17-18 - 2 Q1 16-17 Q2 16-17 Q3 16-17 Q4 16-17 Q1 17-1 8 Q2 17-18 Responses made by Highway Authority to planning applications (within 21 days) Latest Q2 17-18 - 452 Q1 16-17 Q2 16-17 Q3 16-17 Q4 16-17 Q1 17-1 8 Q2 17-18 Corporate Risk Sco re Trend No associated current corporate risk(s) Value for Money Late est Rank UNDER DEVELOPMENT
+Perform mance Measure(s) - Trend Lines Number of new homes to be delivered on DCC land disposals Previous Q3 - 4 16-17 -110 Latest Q1 - 2 17-18 - 20 Q1-2 16-17 Q3-4 16-17 Q1-2 17-1 18 Landbank of permitted reserves of sand and gravel maintained in Bournemouth, Dorset and Poole (million tonnes) Target 7.00 Previous 2015 - 8.92 Latest 2016 - 8.2 2012 2013 2014 2015 2016 2017 Responses made on behalf of DCC to consultations on Local Plans and Neighbourhood Plans Previous Q2 17-18 - 2 Latest Q3 17-18 - 8 Q2 16-17 Q3 16-17 Q4 16-17 Q1 17-18 Q2 17-18 8 Q3 17-18 Responses made by Highway Authority to planning applications (within 21 days) Previous Q2 17-18 - 452 Latest Q3 17-18 - 505 Q2 16-17 Q3 16-17 Q4 16-17 Q1 16-17 Q2 17-18 3 Q3 17-18 Corporate Ris k Sco ore Trend No associated current corpo orate risk(s)